Building a New Future in IT

 I had never worked in a place before where everyone cared about my well-being and not just the work I was producing.

 James’s role involves varied tasks, from resetting passwords and fixing corrupted files to more complex hardware repairs.
-He recalls a challenging task where he had to fix an older device with a seemingly simple touchpad issue that required disassembling the entire machine.
+He recalls a challenging task where he had to fix an older device.
+With a seemingly simple touchpad issue that required disassembling the entire machine.

 What looked like a damaged touchpad turned out to be a loose cord to the motherboard.